 The people over at Paleo Flourish have done a great job in detailing the different types of sweet potatoes out there.

 However, the one that is most available are the GARNET or JEWEL variety (orange flesh).
-Japanese sweet potatoes are white flesh and I believe they are the same as Bushbok in the UK.
+Japanese sweet potatoes or Boniato variety have a white flesh and are much sweeter than the orange kind.

 Ingredients for sweet potato mash

-Sweet potatoes when boiled can end up quite soft and have a delicious mashed texture.
+Sweet potatoes when boiled can end up quite soft and have a delicious creamy texture.
 However, the addition of some more ingredients can enhance the flavour and texture of the dish.
-For my garlic and herb mashed sweet potatoes, my main ingredients are:
+In my recipe for healthy mashed sweet potatoes, my main ingredients are: